What Are the Most Common Car Insurance Claims?

 Accidents involving collisions that do not involve another vehicle but rather another object are among the most commonly filed claims that motorists file with their auto insurance providers.
 These types of accidents can include run-ins with street lamps, fence posts, and mailboxes, for example.

 Believe it or not, single-vehicle collisions can cause extensive damage and severe injuries.
-Make sure that you always heed caution and pay attention to the rules of the road when you’re behind the wheel.
+Ensure that you always heed caution and pay attention to the rules of the road when you’re behind the wheel.
 Also, avoid driving in inclement weather, as single-car accidents often occur during bad weather, such as snow, ice, sleet, or downpours.

 Whiplash occurs when the neck is jerked forward in a quick motion, straining the muscles and even damaging the ligaments.
 This type of injury often occurs during rear-end collisions, but any other type of accident can result in whiplash.

 This type of injury can be minor or severe and necessitates medical care.
 Since it is such a common accident-related injury, many drivers file this type of claim.

-Lastly, the theft of a vehicle is one of the most frequently filed auto insurance claims.
-If you have comprehensive insurance, your carrier will cover theft; but, do keep in mind that there may be some stipulations.
+Lastly, vehicle theft is one of the most frequently filed auto insurance claims.
+If you have comprehensive insurance, your carrier will cover theft but keep in mind that there may be some stipulations.
 For example, if you are financing the car, you may have to make up the difference between the amount you owe your lender and the amount your car insurance provider will pay out.
 Additionally, a theft claim will lead to a substantial increase in your premiums.

 Always take precautions to avoid theft.
 Never leave your keys in the vehicle, always keep the doors locked, park in secure areas, and never leave anything of value inside your vehicle.